 Golf is a satisfying game, although it can be expensive when you need to buy golf clubs, balls and accessories.
 Here are the must0have items needed to play golf.

 Every golfer needs golf clubs.
 They are divided into two main types – woods and irons, further subdivided into fairway woods, hybrids, utility clubs and long irons.
+For starters, how about a new driver, from The Left Rough?
 Be sure to buy a high-quality set of golf clubs with a good flex rating and adjustability so you can use them to play your best game.